rin67630/ESP_Karajan/Documentation/Readme.md

-This folder contains the documentation PDFs explaining the functions, the configuration aof all options.
+This folder contains the documentation PDFs explaining the functions, the configuration of all options.